mauriciopoppe/blog/site/content/notes/mathematics/number-theory/special-factorial-modulo-m.md

 title: "Special factorial modulo p"
 summary: |
   Let $n!_{\\%p}$ be a special factorial where $n!$ is divided by the maximum exponent of $p$ that divides $n!$.
-This article describes this problem and its solution with an implementation in C++.
+This article describes this problem and its solution, with an implementation in C++.
 image: /images/math-generic.jpeg
 tags: ["math", "number theory", "prime numbers", "modular arithmetic", "divisibility"]